doctest/doctest/README.md

 Contributing
 ------------

 Support the development of the project with donations!
 There is a list of planned features which are all important and big - see the [**roadmap**](doc/markdown/roadmap.md).
-I work on this project in my spare time and every cent is a big deal.
-I took a break from working in the industry to make open source software.
+I took a break from working in the industry to make open source software so every cent is a big deal.

 [![Donate to support](https://pledgie.com/campaigns/31280.png)](https://pledgie.com/campaigns/31280)

-Contributions in the form of issues and pull requests are welcome as well.
+Contributions in the form of issues and pull requests are welcome as well - check out the [**Contributing**](CONTRIBUTING.md) page.

-Open an issue for a discussion before making a pull request to make sure the contribution goes smoothly.

-This framework has some design goals which must be kept.
-Make sure you have read the [**features and design goals**](doc/markdown/features.md) page.

-The ```master``` branch is the stable one with the latest release and the ```dev``` branch is on the bleeding edge.

-All the framework tests (using ctest) have their output collected when the CMake ```TEST_MODE``` variable is set to ```COLLECT``` (making the new reference output) and later the tests are ran on the CI services (```travis``` and ```appveyor```) - their output is compared with the current reference output in the repository with the ```COMPARE``` mode (default mode is ```COMPARE```).

-Code should be formatted with a recent-enough ```clang-format``` using the config file in the root of the repo (or I will do it...)

-Testing with compilers different from GCC/Clang/MSVC (and more platforms) is something the project would benefit from.